-In the old way, the workflow enabled the silo based approach.
+In the old way, the workflow enabled the siloed approach.
 Each team had access to their own data, knowledge base information, diagnostic scripts and automations.
 It was critical to closely integrate the system of engagement (Moogsoft) with the system of record (ServiceNow).
 This allowed for transparency when incidents were being worked.
-The Moogsoft Situation room contains a collaborative workflow capturing notes, diagnostic steps and the final remediations or resolving steps.
-All of the existing Chef, Puppet and Ansible automation scripts could be leveraged from within the Situation Room by the operators.
+The Moogsoft Situation Room contains a collaborative workflow capturing notes, diagnostic steps, and the final remediations or resolving steps.
+All of the existing Chef, Puppet, and Ansible automation scripts could be leveraged from within the Situation Room by the operators.
 During repeat issues, Moogsoft presents similar Situations to the operator.
-This prevents longer MTTR by providing all of the notes, diagnostics and remediations without having to go searching and mining for the data.
+This prevents longer MTTR by providing all of the notes, diagnostics, and remediations without having to go searching and mining for the data.

-The Qualcomm story provides a strong blueprint for how to approach the transformational journey for other customers.
-It takes a mixture of people, process and technology to make it all work out and achieve the desired results.
+The Qualcomm story provides a strong blueprint for other customers on how to approach their own transformational journey.
+It takes a mixture of people, process, and technology to make it all work out and achieve the desired results.

 Watch the video by Zeeshan to get his perspective of how Qualcomm navigated this transformational journey.
 The video is available to watch at the following link: https://player.vimeo.com/video/269458768